Aram Parsa, Ph.D.

 - Properties of Materials

-Aram Parsa, Ph.D., P.Eng., is an assistant professor of mechanical engineering technology at Point Park University.
+Aram Parsa, Ph.D., P.Eng., is an associate professor of mechanical engineering at Point Park University.
 Prior to joining Point Park, Parsa was a mechanical engineer for WorleyParsons in Markham, Ontario, Canada.
 Before that, he worked as a mechanical engineer for HATCH Ltd., in Mississauga, Ontario, Canada.
 During his four years of Ph.D. studies, he worked for the IVIDIL project in collaboration with the Canadian Space Agency to study thermal diffusion and the effect of vibration in fluids at the zero gravity environment of the International Space Station.